How Much to Pay Pet Sitting Staff

-Be aware, some employers will fudge their pay numbers way up.
+Be aware, some pet sitting companies will fudge their pay numbers way up.
 For example, one local pet sitter in my area always advertises $14-21/hr + tips.
-While it may be the case that a sitter could make $21/hr if their visits are short and very close to one another (and the employer pays a flat rate per visit), their average pay per hour is sure to be closer to the lower number.
+While it may be the case that a sitter could make $21/hr if their visits are short and very close to one another (and the employer pays a flat rate per visit), a staff member’s average pay per hour is sure to be closer to the lower number.

 Example Pay Breakdown for a Set of Visits

-Let’s take a look at this example to show all of the components of a pet sitter’s or dog walker’s pay.
+Let’s take a look at this example to show all of the components of a pet sitter or dog walker’s pay.

 In this example, the sitter has three visits.
-Here is how the pay breaks down for someone receiving $15/hr for their time and $0.25 per mile for a mileage reimbursement.
+Here is how the pay breaks down for someone receiving $15/hr for their time, and $0.42 per mile for a mileage reimbursement.